 Automatic Valves for Rain Barrels:

-Use a Pump for your Rain Barrel!
+Consider Using a Pump for your Rain Barrel!

-Selecting and Installing Your Pump
+Selecting and Installing a Rain Barrel Pump

 If you can find one the right size, a submersible pump is the easiest and best method.
 Unfortunately most are made to be fountain pumps or sump pumps and they don’t create enough water pressure.
 If you find one that will work for you, attach your irrigation hose to the pump, put the pump in the bottom of the barrel, and run the tube up over the top of the barrel.
 You will need a air vent at the high point on the tube near the top of the barrel (above the maximum water level) to prevent water from siphoning out of the barrel through the tube when the pump is not running.
 You can buy an air vent from any drip irrigation store.
 Or… a very simple and cheap way to create an air vent is to add a drip emitter on the hose at the top of the barrel, so that the water from the emitter drips back into the barrel and is not wasted.
 When the pump turns off, this emitter will allow air to flow back into the tube and the air will stop the water from siphoning out.

 If you don’t use a submersible pump then the pump will be attached to an outlet at the bottom of the rain barrel.
 Make sure the pump is bolted or screwed down to a firm surface or it will jump all over the place when it runs.
-The tube from the pump outlet will need to be looped up above the top of the barrel and an air vent (or emitter as described above) installed at the high point to prevent the water from draining out through the pump when the pump is off.
+The tube from the pump outlet will need to be looped up above the top of the barrel and an air vent (or emitter as described above) installed at the high point to prevent all the water in the barrel from draining out through the pump when the pump is off.

 The Little Giant 35-OM pump is made for high pressure applications like commercial carpet cleaners, but it produces good pressure at a low flow, a combination that is great for small drip systems.
 Amazon doesn’t list the performance chart for this pump so here it is: